Beginners Guide To Flying RC Airplanes ebook

 Split-S rc airplane aerobatic maneuver

-How to do it: Starting with straight and level flight at a higher altitude, the airplane is rolled through 180 degrees at the start of the maneuver.
+How to fly it: Starting with straight and level flight at a higher altitude, the airplane is rolled through 180 degrees at the start of the maneuver.
 Up elevator is applied as soon as the airplane is inverted, and the throttle reduced.
 The airplane then enters an 'inverted' dive and is flown towards the ground.

 Keeping up elevator applied, the airplane is pulled out of the dive and returned to straight and level flight to exit the Split-S maneuver.
 No rolling out is necessary, as the airplane will already be the correct way up.